 Historic Delaware has extensive Ivy League ties.
-The University of Delaware traces its colonial roots to 1743 and the Newark Academy founded by the Presbyterians several years before the charters of the Ivy League institutions of Princeton (1746), Columbia (1754), and Pennsylvania (1755).
-The tenth president of Princeton favorably compared the curriculum of the Newark Academy to Princeton (College of New Jersey), Yale, and Harvard.
-In 1752, Benjamin Franklin recruited the Reverend Alison (Master of the Newark Academy) to be rector and later vice provost of the Academy of Philadelphia, a school that grew into the University of Pennsylvania.
-The President of Yale called Alison "the greatest classical scholar in America especially in Greek."
-Four signers of the Declaration of the Independence were taught by Francis Alison and the Newark Academy, as many as Princeton and one less than Pennsylvania and Yale.
+The University of Delaware traces its colonial roots to 1743 and the Newark Academy founded by the Presbyterians several years before the Synod founded the precursors of the Ivy League institutions of Princeton (1746), Columbia (1754), and Pennsylvania (1755).
+The tenth president of Princeton favorably compared the curriculum of the Newark Academy to Princeton (nee College of New Jersey), Yale, and Harvard.
+In 1752, Benjamin Franklin recruited the Reverend Allison (Master of the Newark Academy) to be rector and later vice provost of the Academy of Philadelphia, a school that grew into the University of Pennsylvania.
+The President of Yale called Allison "the greatest classical scholar in America especially in Greek."
+Four signers of the Declaration of the Independence were taught by Francis Allison and the Newark Academy, as many as Princeton and one less than Pennsylvania and Yale.